strategineer/personal-website/content/blog/2025-01-23/index.md

 Taking note of the big moments in each session gave me more opportunities than I would have had otherwise to weave previous events, player actions and reactions into subsequent sessions.

 This helped a ton and I don't see myself running a game again without writing session summaries.
-They can only help and will help even more as I become a better, more well-rounded GM.

 ## Give players opportunities to interact with their favorite NPCs

-If players really like a particular NPC, I should give them opportunities to interact with that NPC more rather than less (this is another thing that megadungeons make harder).
-The literal bookworm Germander was a pretty big success with my players --- in no small part due to the unhinged voice I used for him.
+If players really like a particular NPC, I should give them more opportunities to interact with that NPC.

+The literal giant book-worm Germander was a big success with my players --- in no small part due to the unhinged voice I used for him.

+Sadly, I kept him locked up in his room forcing my players to navigate back and forth through the megadungeon to talk to him.

-Sadly, he was stuck in his room being too big to fit through the doorway.
-This combined with the megadungeon being so big meant that the PCs weren't able to interact with him as much I or them would have liked to.
-In the last session of the campaign, I slimmed Germander down in order for him to exit from his reading nook/prison and follow the party but it was a little too late.
+This meant that the PCs weren't able to interact with him as much I or my players would have liked them to.
+In the last session of the campaign, I slimmed Germander down in order for him to exit from his prison and follow the party but it was a little too late.

-Another way I solved this problem was with Draco the Laughing Lich.
+Another way I solved this problem later on in the campaign was with Draco the Laughing Lich.
 He's a powerful lich who thinks life is meaningless and only cares about finding reasons to laugh.

-The party was able to make him laugh a bunch and so he gave them an Amulet of Slapstickification which doubled as a sort of bodycam/radio that he could use to communicate with the party without leaving his room.
-I thought that this was a fun way of allowing the party to interact with a powerful NPC more often without the NPC becoming a follower of some kind.
+The party was able to make him laugh a bunch and so he gave them an Amulet of Slapstickification which doubled as a sort of bodycam that Draco could use to watch and comment on the party's actions as they made their way through the dungeon.

-I should have also changed the random encounter table to include a "recurring NPC" entry to give me an extra kick in the ass to have a NPC show up again.
-Someone like Lady Crucem Capilli (a dragon/demon English empire-esque colonizer and artifact gatherer lady) would have been a great fit for this considering her inherent mobility (I liked the voice I had for her as well!).
+I should have also changed the random encounter table to include a "recurring NPC" entry to give myself an extra kick in the ass to have certain NPCs show up on a recurring basis.

+An NPC like Lady Crucem Capilli (a dragon/demon English empire-esque colonizer and artifact gatherer lady) would have been a great fit for this considering her inherent mobility.

+I liked the voice I had for her, she could have been a fun recurring character and it's a shame I didn't bring her into play more often.

 # Foundry VTT

 Foundry [VTT](#glossary) is **the** way to do tabletop roleplaying online no matter the complexity of the system.
 If someone's been generous enough to implement a roleplaying game system I'd like to run on Foundry VTT, then I will absolutely always play it that way moving forward.
 It's **that** good.

 After years of suffering through Roll20 (a truly god-awful VTT) and building my own shitty VTT-adjacent tools on Discord or Google Sheets, I'm never going back.
 That's how good Foundry VTT is.

+Another reason why I chose the Shadowdark RPG system was because of its great support for play through Foundry VTT.

 The only downside is that Foundry VTT requires a bit of setup and has a learning curve.
 However, the following tools can help ease the process.